jitenvaidya/triangletechwebsite/content/_index.md

 feature:
   title: Who We Are!

-  about: At TriangleTech, we understand the importance of building upon a business's legacy while also innovating for the future.
-Our team of innovative thinkers combines deep industry insight with cutting-edge technologies to help our clients create a lasting impact and leave a positive legacy in their industry and community.
+  about: TriangleTech, we understand that every business has unique requirements and goals.
+That's why we work closely with our clients to transform their vision into a reality, taking into account every detail and requirement.
+Our customized solutions are designed to help your business thrive and succeed in today's fast-paced digital world.
+We pride ourselves on going the extra mile to deliver the best possible results, taking on big challenges and seeing them through to completion.
+When you partner with us, you can trust that we'll be with you every step of the way, dedicated to your success.

   features: